-The Ordinances authorize the Mayor, the City Controller, and the City Solicitor, or a majority of them (the "Bond Committee"), to issue and sell on behalf of the City, up to \$356,303,000 aggregate principal amount of general obligation bonds of the City in one or more series to pay all or a portion of the costs of certain projects in the City's capital budgets authorized thereunder.
-Following the issuance of the 2019B Bonds, \$62,943,000 aggregate principal amount of bonds will remain authorized and unissued under the Ordinances.
+The Refunding Ordinance, which was signed by the Mayor of the City (the "Mayor") on December 18, 2019, authorizes the Mayor, the City Controller, and the City Solicitor, or a majority of them (the "Bond Committee"), to issue and sell on behalf of the City, up to \$1,500,000,000 aggregate principal amount (exclusive of costs of issuance, including, but not limited to, underwriters' discount, costs of liquidity and/or credit enhancement, original issue discount or redemption premiums, if any, on bonds being refunded or similar items) of general obligation refunding bonds of the City in one or more series.
+Following the issuance of the 2020A Bonds, approximately \$1.38 billion aggregate principal amount of bonds will remain authorized and unissued under the Refunding Ordinance (plus amounts for costs of issuance, including, but not limited to, underwriters' discount, costs of liquidity and/or credit enhancement, original issue discount or redemption premiums, if any, on bonds being refunded or similar items).

-By the resolution adopted by the Bond Committee on July 30, 2019 (the "Bond Committee Resolution"), the Bond Committee authorized the issuance of the 2019B Bonds in the aggregate principal amount of \$293,360,000, and determined the terms of the 2019B Bonds, including the interest rates and maturity dates.
+By the resolution adopted by the Bond Committee on January 8, 2020 (the "Bond Committee Resolution"), the Bond Committee authorized the issuance of the 2020A Bonds in the aggregate principal amount of \$118,030,000, and determined the terms of the 2020A Bonds, including the interest rates and maturity dates.